Polish Car Brands

 Arrinera Logo

-Arrinera was founded in 2008 in the Polish capital.
-Its most popular model is the Hussarya.
-It is produced in small batches, but it is quite popular among its target audience.
+The company Arrinera was founded in 2008 in the capital of Poland.
+The most popular model is Hussarya.
+It is produced in small batches, but it is very popular with the target audience.
 This car is loved for its power.
-Its production began in 2016, and to date, the car has not lost its popularity and is in deserved demand.
+Its production began in 2016, and until now, the car has not lost its popularity and enjoys well-deserved demand.

 The company logo conveys a semantic connection with the hussar theme.
-A small cylinder joins the up-stretched wings at the bottom.
-Usually next to the logo is the company name, for which bold letters in futuristic motifs are used.
-Such stylistics are quite consistent with this composition’s key element – a stylish emblem in the form of a bird of metallic color.
-By the way, using this shade in the logos of car brands is common.
-Therefore, the automobile industry can be read through this color scheme.
+A small cylinder joins the upwardly raised fenders from below.
+Usually, next to the logo is the name of the company, for which bold letters in futuristic motifs are used.
+Such stylistics is quite consistent with the key element of this composition – a stylish emblem in the form of a bird of metallic color.
+By the way, the use of this shade in the logos of automobile brands is common.
+Thus, by this color scheme, you can read the automotive industry.

 Solaris